top of page

 FFT analyses (annual and monthly) show distributed low-to-mid frequency energy without a single dominant low-frequency peak overwhelming the spectrum.
 This spectral pattern is consistent with a system where:

-• multiple processes contribute (tectonic stress, hydrothermal fluid migration, fracture opening/closing),
+• Multiple processes contribute (tectonic stress, hydrothermal fluid migration, fracture opening/closing).

-• the system may be gradually intensifying,
+• The system may be gradually intensifying.

 Working hypothesis: A late-stage pre-eruptive regime often exhibits rapid spectral focusing (energy concentrating into one or a few dominant low-frequency modes), along with accelerating deformation and gas anomalies.
 Current spectra suggest we are earlier than such a stage.